SmartBear/soapui/README.md

 ### Getting the latest changes

 To get the latest source code changes clone the project by running `git pull` in the root directory of the soapUI project or the root directory of the submodule you want to update.

+## Contributing

+When you have decided that you want to take a more active part in improving SoapUI then there are a few things you have to do before you can get started.
+Go to http://www.soapui.org/Developers-Corner/contribute-to-soapui.html for more information.

 ### IDE support